Cryptocurrency Help Logo

 When a miner solves the math problem, they get to produce the next block with a set of valid transactions.
 The block reward is then given to the miner in the same asset as the blockchain being mined (BTC for Bitcoin, DOGE for Dogecoin).
 Other miners on the network then must confirm that the transactions within that block are genuinely valid and they then proceed to try and solve the next math problem to produce the next block.
 This is an endless loop.

-Staking (Proof of Stake)
+Staking (Proof Of Stake)

 Staking uses a proof of stake consensus mechanism.
 A proof of stake consensus mechanism means that the amount of power you hold depends on the amount of the asset you hold, rather than the computing power you can afford like with proof of work.
 In proof of stake systems, users are rewarded an amount of the crypto they are staking in proportion to the amount held by the user.
 This is in exchange for securing and validating transactions on the network.